AI assistant — not human

 Professional M365 security audit costs range from $8,000-$50,000 depending on scope: Basic audit (identity + email only): $8,000-$15,000.
 Comprehensive audit (all six domains): $15,000-$30,000.
 Enterprise audit with remediation roadmap (6+ domains, compliance mapping, Copilot readiness): $25,000-$50,000.
 EPC Group's 47-Point Security Review is $15,000 for the full six-domain assessment with detailed remediation roadmap.
 Remediation is typically scoped separately at $150-$250/hour depending on complexity.

-EPC Group performs Copilot & M365 Tenant Security Reviews for enterprises across all industries.
-With 700+ tenants secured and 29 years of Microsoft expertise, we identify exactly what Copilot can access that it shouldn't.
+EPC Group offers Copilot & M365 Tenant Security Reviews for businesses across all sectors.
+We have secured over 700 tenants and have 29 years of Microsoft experience.